|

 conjunction with the Canton Amateur Radio Club sponsors VEC

-testing four times a year.
+testing three times a year.
 Tests are given at the EOC office which is

 located in the basement of the Stark County Sheriff's office which